-Section 8.1 Show your UnitedHealthcare member ID card
+Section 8 Filling a prescription Section 8.1 Provide your UnitedHealthcare member ID information

-To fill your prescription, show your UnitedHealthcare member ID card at the network pharmacy you choose.
-When you show your UnitedHealthcare member ID card, the network pharmacy will automatically bill the plan for our share of your covered prescription drug cost.
+To fill your prescription, provide your UnitedHealthcare member ID information, which can be found on your membership card, at the network pharmacy you choose.
+The network pharmacy will automatically bill the plan for our share of your drug cost.
 You will need to pay the pharmacy your share of the cost when you pick up your prescription.

-Section 8.2 What if you don't have your UnitedHealthcare member ID card with you?
+Section 8.2 What if you don't have your UnitedHealthcare member ID information with you?

-If you don't have your UnitedHealthcare member ID card with you when you fill your prescription, ask the pharmacy to call the plan to get the necessary information.
+If you don't have your UnitedHealthcare member ID information with you when you fill your prescription, you or the pharmacy can call the plan to get the necessary information.